Rating

 Viewing platform

-Elevators at the base of the tower bring visitors to the large sphere, where a viewing platform allows for 360 degree view of Berlin from a height of about 203 meter.
-Depending on the weather visibility can reach up to 40 km (25 miles).
-Just above the platform, at a height of 207 meter, is the Telecafé, a revolving restaurant.
+Elevators at the base of the tower bring visitors to the large sphere, where a viewing platform allows for a 360 degree view of Berlin from a height of about 203 meters.
+Depending on the weather, visibility can reach up to forty kilometers (25 miles).
+Just above the platform, at a height of 207 meters, is the Telecafé, a revolving restaurant.